pgolo/sic/README.md

 ## Tokenization configs

-`sic` implements tokenization, i.e. it splits a label into tokens and processes those tokens according to the rules specified in a configuration file.
-Basic tokenization includes separating groups of alphabetical, numerical, and punctuation characters within a label, thus turning them into separate words (for future reference, we'll call such words `tokens`).
+`sic` implements tokenization, i.e. it splits a given string into tokens and processes those tokens according to the rules specified in a configuration file.
+Basic tokenization includes separating groups of alphabetical, numerical, and punctuation characters within a string, thus turning them into separate words (for future reference, we'll call such words `tokens`).
 For instance, `abc-123` will be transformed into `abc - 123`, having tokens `abc`, `-`, and `123`.

-What happens next to initially tokenized label must be defined using XML in configuration file(s).
+What happens next to initially tokenized string must be defined using XML in configuration file(s).
 Entry point to default tokenizer applied to a string is `sic/tokenizer.standard.xml`.